 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Irkutsk and nearby
+Top Coworking Space in Irkutsk and Nearby

-Recent Reviews in Irkutsk
+Recent Reviews of Shared Office Space in Irkutsk

 Sitting in Eastern Siberia, the city of Irkutsk is one of the largest cities in the whole of Siberia.
 Located on both banks of the Angara River, it is on the Trans-Siberian railway line and an important business center.
 Initially founded on the trading of fur and gold in 1661, it was connected to Europe via a road that was constructed in 1760.
 Nicknamed the "Paris of Siberia" around the 1900 mark because of its ornate continental architecture and wide streets.
 There is little left of this comparison, as today you will only find a few traditional wooden houses with decorative carvings, due to the overwhelming mass of stark Soviet apartment blocks and the industrialization of the 20th Century.
 It was home to many Russian artists, officers and nobles who were sent into exile for their part in the revolt against Tsar Nicholas during the late 1800s.